arangodb/docs/3.5/data-modeling-collections-collection-methods.md

 <!-- arangod/V8Server/v8-collection.cpp -->

 returns the figures of a collection `collection.figures()`

 Returns an object containing statistics about the collection.

+{% hint 'info' %}
-**Note** : Retrieving the figures will always load the collection into memory.
+Retrieving the figures will always load the collection into memory.
+{% endhint %}

 * *alive.count*: The number of currently active documents in all datafiles and journals of the collection.
 Documents that are contained in the